 - media and journalists

-- any other commentators or opinion formers that the Council may want to follow
+- any other commentators or opinion formers that we may want to follow

-Once connected, we will not remove a profile from our network unless there is some over-riding reason to do so, e.g. because it poses a risk to our reputation and credibility, or a breach of our obligations to maintain political neutrality.
+Once connected, we will not remove a profile from our network unless there is some over-riding reason to do so, such as because it poses a risk to our reputation and credibility, or a breach of our obligations to maintain political neutrality.